Jisong-Kim/ML-GMPM-for-South-Korea/README.md

 Written on the python 3.7.0

 ## How to run
-1. Download all files and put them in same folder.
+1. Download all files and put them in the same folder.
 2. Open CMD and type [python main_gmpe_south_korea.py]

 ## Library required